ChikaraWakaura/snd-serialmidi/README.md

 External MIDI sound source HOST switch PC-2 confirmation, external MIDI sound source Serial cable connection check, After confirming the connection of the serial cable and the USB serial converter, plug it into the USB port.

 You can check ko load in dmesg or tail -5 /var/log/syslog.
-Taints kernel. is all ignorant.
+Taints kernel. is all ignorant. (lol)

     $ dmesg
     [  114.594564] snd_serialmidi: loading out-of-tree module taints kernel.